 Marvair air conditioners are available in three different cabinet colors -the standard Marvair beige, white and gray.
 The standard cabinet's sides, top and front panels are constructed of 20 gauge painted steel.
-As an option, these panels can be built of 16 gauge steel in beige & gray or .050 stucco aluminum.
-When the 16 gauge painted steel or the aluminum is used, only the side, top and front panels are 16 gauge or aluminum.
 Contact your Marvair representative for color chips.
 The cabinet can also be constructed of type 316 stainless steel.
 Two stainless steel cabinet constructions are available- the complete cabinet, including most internal sheet metal or only the exterior sheet metal

-1.8 Electrical Operation
+1.7 Electrical Operation